If you’ve ever been to a bookstore, a magazine stall, or have watched TV, you’ve probably heard of the name Lonely Planet or Lonely Planet Guides.

 There are other factors that have affected the popularity of Lonely Planet.

 Consumer expectations have increased rapidly over the past years with the growth of the travel industry as well as technology.
 It may be that printed guidebooks are no longer deemed as essential resources when there are resources on the internet that won’t affect the weight of your backpack.

 Lonely Planet has lost its charm to hook readers with its resources is the influx of travel websites we have experienced over the years.
 There’s information everywhere, and Lonely Planet has been unable to compete well enough to retain its edge.

 More importantly, its competitors like Rough Guides, Bradt, and DK Eyewitness Travel have also been performing really well, filling market gaps.
 When it comes to Rough Guides vs Lonely Planet, some prefer the former for better accommodation options.

-What’s Still Good about Lonely Planet?
+What’s Still Good About Lonely Planet?

-Great platform to get an overview
+Great Platform to Get an Overview

 It rounds up information on history, culture, wildlife, and other major aspects that are worth the attention while giving a long list of attractions below for you to gain a better picture.

 It’s due to this very reason that travelers continue to use the website and get a heads-up about places they intend to visit.
-So, while it is increasingly syncing with mainstream travel sites, the mammoth of information is also good in a way.
-Due to this, Lonely Planet still remains as one of the frequently used websites by travelers around the world.
+So, while it is increasingly syncing with mainstream travel sites, the behemoth of information Lonely Planet has worked in their favor.